bartmichu/freebsd-ansible-playbooks/README.md

 ## freebsd-packages-upgrade.yaml

 This is a playbook to upgrade all installed packages on FreeBSD hosts.
 It will explicitly update local repository catalogue before upgrading packages and then show a list of upgraded packages at the end.
+Optionally (False by default) it can also create a new boot environment before upgrading packages.

 Sample output: